 Highlights of the course:

-Extra materials for chemistry and math sections available
+- Extra materials for chemistry and math sections are available

 I always recommend using extra materials in conjunction with your main course.
 There are a couple of other options here that didn’t quite make the top 3 list but are still worth considering if you’re serious about improving your score.